DataDog/hiring-engineers/answers.md

 docker push remote-registry.registrydomain.com/webapp:v.01
 ```

-And once again, an output similar to this should result signaling that the image was correctly uploaded to the remote registry
+And once again, an output similar to this should result signalling that the image was correctly uploaded to the remote registry
 ![webapp docker push](https://github.com/affoliveira/hiring-engineers/blob/solutions-engineer/images/webapp-dockerpush.png)

-### Deployng our sample application
+### Deploying our sample application
 Now that we have both container images stored in a remote registry, we can deploy our application to our EKS cluster.
 To do so we will use this [deployment manifest](https://github.com/affoliveira/hiring-engineers/tree/solutions-engineer/cluster/kubernetes/myapp.yaml).
 Before being able to deploy the sample application we need to update the deployment manifest with the proper container images.